waynesun09/reportportal-operator/roles/reportportal/README.md

     rabbitmq_apiport: 15672
     rabbitmq_secret: rabbitmq

-If deploy_rabbitmq is `False`, the values need be updated to use existing rabbitmq service.
+If deploy_rabbitmq is `no`, the values need be updated to use existing rabbitmq service.

 PostgreSQL deploy parameters:

-    deploy_postgresql: True
+    deploy_postgresql: yes
     db_storage_size: 8Gi
     pg_image: docker.io/bitnami/postgresql:11.7.0-debian-10-r9

-If deploy_postgresql is `True`, PostgreSQL service will also be deployed in current project namespace and don't need update the following default values.
+If deploy_postgresql is `yes`, PostgreSQL service will also be deployed in current project namespace and don't need update the following default values.

 PostgreSQL service default values:
 rp_db: reportportal